 Sling TV's cost is the same for both of the flavors it offers, Sling Orange and Sling Blue — both are priced the same.

-After a recent price increase, Sling Orange costs $35 and offers more than 30 channels, while Sling Blue costs $35 offers more than 50 channels.
-However, the two packages come with different channel lineups, so if you want to make sure you can watch your favorite one, you should consider the the combined Blue/Orange pack costs $50 per month.
+Sling Orange costs $40 and offers 31 channels, while Sling Blue costs $40 offers 41 channels.
+However, the two packages come with different channel lineups, so if you want to make sure you can watch your favorite one, you should consider the the combined Blue/Orange pack costs $55 per month and offers 47 channels.

-Sling TV also offers add-on packages that range from $5 to $15 per month.
+Sling TV also offers add-on packages and features that range from $5 to $21 per month.
 There are more than a dozen add-ons, so your monthly subscription cost could exceed $100 per month if you want absolutely everything.

 Sling is also supports compatible over-the-air antennae, provided you're in a supported location.
 After visiting this page (opens in new tab) to see if your address qualifies, you can get a free indoor antenna when pre-paying for two months of Sling TV.